mrexodia/TitanHide/README.md

 **Do not come here and open issues about problems with installation, crashes with bug check 0x109: CRITICAL_STRUCTURE_CORRUPTION or questions on how to disable PatchGuard.
 I will permanently ban you from the issue tracker.
 If you don't know how to properly install the tool you don't know enough to use it responsibly and you should use something else like [ScyllaHide](https://github.com/x64dbg/ScyllaHide).
-To disable PatchGuard, try [UPGDSED](https://github.com/hfiref0x/UPGDSED).**
+To disable PatchGuard, try [EfiGuard](https://github.com/Mattiwatti/EfiGuard) or [UPGDSED](https://github.com/hfiref0x/UPGDSED).**

 ## Latest build: [![Build status](https://ci.appveyor.com/api/projects/status/cb17ic9sxmccc74d?svg=true)](https://ci.appveyor.com/project/mrexodia/titanhide/build/artifacts)